 Next, many environmental toxins were banned in the 1970s.
 But do they still exist in our bodies?
 Kenneth A. Cook, president and co-founder of the Environmental Working Group (EWG), discussed the alarming traces of pollutants found in our bodies and what is or isn’t being done to protect us.

 As a reminder of other ways of seeing, Bill Moyers revisited his poetry series for renewal.
 Accompanied by the music of the Paul Winter Consort, renowned poet and translator Coleman Barks recited the poetry of 13th-century Sufi poet Rumi.
-You can access the original web page for this program at the archived NOW with Bill Moyers website.

 WATCH A CLIP